wds4/tapestry-protocol/tips/core-protocol/conceptGraph.md

 ## Knowledge Representation

-As opposed to knowledge curation, which is the next TIP.
+This TIP is about the *representation* of knowledge, as opposed to knowledge *curation*, which is the next TIP.

 ## Nodes